 The Netherlands, or more commonly known as Holland, is one of the leading study destinations in Europe.
 With more than 50 universities offering balanced education both in English and Dutch, the country welcomes more than 100,000 international students every year.
 But why should you, as a future Masters student, consider the idea of studying in Holland?
-Below you will find information about the application process, the admission requirements, tuition fees, funding and financing, accommodations and living costs, student life, health insurance and last but not least staying and finding a job after your studies!
+Below you will find information about the application process, the admission requirements, tuition fees, funding and financing, accommodations and living costs, student life, health insurance and last but not least staying and finding a job after your master studies in the Netherlands!